Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 # How to debug

-1. Use `console.log` :smile:
+* Use `console.log` but pay attention to best practices Below :smile:
-2. Use vscode debugger
+* Use vscode debugger
-3. Use `--verbose` option to enable hardhat verbose logging
+* Use `--verbose` option to enable hardhat verbose logging.
+* Use `--debug` to print out log messages.

 ```bash
 npx hardhat --verbose test